ekankaka/viremictimepredicteR/README.md

 - For weighting options, we recommend *uniqueseqsLogTransformed*.
 - For diversity metrics, you may use any except *WFPScodons* which may give estimates that differ significantly from other metrics.

-Note: *For WFPS and WFPScodons, sequencing errorthresholds are required to calculate these metrics.
 ## Installation

 You can install the development version of viremictimepredicteR from [GitHub](https://github.com/) with: